-1.8 Risks from exchange rate
+1.8 The risk of exchange rate

-In the year 2022, the Company exported by 49% of total revenue from crude palm oil.
+In the year 2023, the Company exported by 44% of total revenue from crude palm oil.
 The export price will be the reference price from the world market in US dollars.
 As a result, the exchange rate fluctuation between Thai Baht and US Dollar may affect the Company's performance and financial status of the Company.